 The Central Bank's Code of Conduct on Mortgage Arrears (CCMA) (pdf) sets out the framework that lenders must use when dealing with borrowers in mortgage arrears or in pre-arrears.
 It requires lenders to handle all such cases sympathetically and positively, with the objective at all times of helping people to meet their mortgage obligations.

-Since January 2011, under the CCMA, lenders must operate a Mortgage Arrears Resolution Process (MARP) when dealing with arrears and pre-arrears customers.
-A revised version of the CCMA came into effect in July 2013.
-It now contains a detailed definition of what constitutes 'not co-operating' with the lender and strong provisions on what happens if you are declared 'not co-operating' – which can include immediate commencement of repossession proceedings.
+Under the CCMA, lenders must operate a Mortgage Arrears Resolution Process (MARP) when dealing with arrears and pre-arrears customers.
+The CCMA was revised in 2013 and now contains a detailed definition of what constitutes 'not co-operating' with the lender and strong provisions on what happens if you are declared 'not co-operating' – which can include immediate commencement of repossession proceedings.

 Read more in our document about the CCMA and in the Central Bank’s Consumer Guide (pdf).
 The Money Advice and Budgeting Service (MABS) has published booklets about the MARP (pdf) and about appealing under the CCMA (pdf).